davidkimai/Symbolic-Residue/arXiv Publication: On the Symbolic Residue of Large Language Models.md

 >**The interpretability shells, documentation suite, and this repository were constructed in a condensed cycle, following recent dialogue with Anthropic.
 We hope this artifact offers clarity on the original intent, symbolic scaffolding, QK/OV alignment, and attribution framing embedded in the initial CodeSignal submission.**
 >
 >
-> **Visuals are generated via an automated image production model.
+> **Visuals are being generated via an automated image production model.
 While attribution graph structures and symbolic flows are accurate, minor labeling artifacts may occur.**

 ## Abstract